Rila Monastery: The Stunning Unvanquished Fortress Of Faith

 Entrance Tickets

-The ticket price for the Hrelyo Tower, the History Museum, the Icon Gallery, and the kitchen is 5.00 leva ($3.00) for adults.
+- The tickets for the Hrelyo Tower, the History Museum, the Icon Gallery, and the kitchen are 5.00 BGN (~$2.75) each for adults.

-If visiting Rila Monastery on a day trip won’t satisfy your curiosity, you can spend a night here as well.
+If visiting Rila Monastery on a day trip from Sofia won’t satisfy your curiosity, you can spend a night here as well.

-The monastery provides a few basic rooms for travellers.
+The monastery provides a few basic rooms for travelers.

 For reservations, you can call the monastery at (+359) 89 687 2010, Monday to Friday, 10 AM – 7 PM.